shoprunback/documentation/source/includes/api/order.md

 An order has a `order_number`, a customer and a list of items.

 If you want to add extra data on the order, you can freely use the `metadata` attribute (a simple key/value store).
-The ShopRunBack API will always returns this data without altering it.
+The ShopRunBack API will always return this data without altering it.

 ### HTTP Request